Scenic Journey To Srinagar Dal Lake In Photos

 Dal is also for many locals the primary source of income in various ways.
 I loved the idea of the floating markets on Dal Lake.
 It is so lovely to see so early morning locals sell on boats their own produced many organic vegetables.
 On the way to this market, you’ll see floating gardens of vegetables and fodder plants.
 Weeds from the Dal decomposed to use later as organic fertilizer for the floating gardens.

-On the way to Floating Gardens of vegetables and Dal Lake Floating Markets Floating Vegetable Markets on Dal Lake Organic vegetables from Floating Gardens ready to sellSrinagar Dal Lake Floating Market started just before sunrise and close within 8 am
+On the way to Floating Gardens of vegetables and Dal Lake Floating Markets Floating Vegetable Markets on Dal Lake Organic vegetables from Floating Gardens ready to sellSrinagar Dal Lake Floating Market starts just before sunrise and closes within 8 am

 Fishing on Dal Lake

 Fishing is popular activities on Dal, some do it for fun, but for many the vital source of livelihood.
 It is one of the leading commercial operations on Dal Lake.

 Fishing from the island of Char Chinari Fishing in the Floating Gardens of Water LilyKashmiri man trying to catch fish

 Sports Cruise on Dal Lake

 Dal Lake is famous for boat cruising, fishing and also swimming in summer.
 In winter snow skiing is very popular on Dal.
 I found many sports cruises where you can also try water surfing.

 Bulbul Sports Cruise on Dal LakeWater surfing, oh it was hard to hold 😀